joembedded/JesFs/README.md

 5. All secure and automatic! 🔒

 *Note: Bootloader is optional – JesFs works perfectly standalone too!*

-Documentation for JesFsBoot: Coming soon!
+Documentation for JesFsBoot: 📧 Just drop me a note!

 ---